amirfeqhi/iris-dataset-ml/README.md

 4. Open and run the Jupyter notebooks (`logistic_regression.ipynb` and `neural_network.ipynb`) to explore the code and execute the machine learning models.

-## Results

-In the `results` folder, you'll find the output of your experiments, including model performance metrics, accuracy, and visualizations of the results.
-Feel free to include any insights or observations you've made during your experiments.

 ## Contributing